-How to build trust fast - skills for establishing trusted advisor status quickly in business relationships.
+How to build trust fast - quickly establish trusted advisor status in business relationships.

 If you can inspire trust quickly and then avoid sabotaging it early in a relationship, then you should do well in a sales role.
 It isn't the only way to succeed however, it makes up for a lot of other deficiencies.
 Knowing how to build trust fast and become a trusted advisor is significant advantage for sellers.